Harvard Din & Tonics: Repertoire and performances

-The Dins, composed of 12 to 15 undergraduate students, is an entirely self-directed group.
-Most of their arrangements are written by current or former members of the group.
+The Dins, generally comprising 12 to 15 undergraduate students, is an entirely self-directed group.
+Most of their arrangements are written by current or former members.
 Their repertoire consists primarily of jazz standards from the Great American Songbook, as well as humor songs drawn from various periods and styles.
 Their repertoire also extends at times to numerous other genres, including folk, rock, calypso, spiritual, and pop.
 They regularly perform in white tie, tails, and their signature lime green socks.

 The Din and Tonics began performing their own arrangement of "Sh-Boom" (generally regarded as the first popular doo-wop song after it became a #1 hit on the Billboard charts in 1954) in 1979.
 It has served as the Dins' signature song, and they have performed it at almost every concert since.
 "Sh-Boom" is featured on fourteen of the group's fifteen albums.

 The Dins have appeared on television shows, including The Price Is Right and Good Morning America, and have performed the "Star Spangled Banner" for the San Francisco Giants, the Tampa Bay Lightning, the Los Angeles Lakers, the PGA's Ryder Cup, the Boston Red Sox and the New York Yankees, the Boston Celtics, the Boston Bruins, and the Boston Breakers.

 Traveling and tours

 The Dins have performed overseas since the founding of the group, and began touring Asia regularly in the late 1980s.
 Since 1990, the Dins have gone on world tours biennially.
-Each tour is between 2 and 3 months long and includes performances in roughly 15 countries in Europe, Africa, Asia, Australia and North America.
+Each tour is between 2 and 3 months long and includes performances in roughly 15 countries in Europe, Africa, Asia, Australia, North America and South America.
 Additionally, they travel regularly to Vail, Colorado, Washington, D.C., New York City and spend spring break performing in Bermuda or Whistler, BC.

-The Dins have toured in: Australia, Austria, Belgium, Canada, China, Cyprus, the Czech Republic, Denmark, Egypt, Fiji, France, Germany, Greece, Hong Kong, Iceland, India, Indonesia, Ireland, Italy, Japan, Luxembourg, Malaysia, Mexico, Morocco, Nepal, Serbia, Singapore, Slovenia, South Korea, Sweden, Switzerland, Thailand, the United Kingdom, and the Vatican City.
+The Dins have toured in: Australia, Austria, Belgium, Brazil, Canada, China, Cyprus, the Czech Republic, Denmark, Egypt, Fiji, France, Germany, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Italy, Japan, Jordan, Kenya, Luxembourg, Malaysia, Mexico, Morocco, Nepal, the Netherlands, Norway, the Philippines, Serbia, Singapore, Slovenia, South Korea, Sweden, Switzerland, Thailand, the United Kingdom, and the Vatican City.

 While on tour in 2010, the Dins performed at the closing ceremonies for the Shanghai Expo music festival.

 In January 2017, the Dins performed the National Anthem for the Los Angeles Lakers at the Staples Center in Los Angeles, following a performance with the Harvard Krokodiloes for the Harvard Club of Southern California.